 Yield: 1 double crust pie or 2 single crust pies

 The key to a flaky and tender pie crust is to make sure you are working with very cold ingredients (you can even chill your flour in the fridge for a bit!) and to work the dough as little as possible before rolling out.

 Combine flour, salt and sugar in a bowl or food processor.
-Add butter and work into the flour until mixture resembles coarse meal, with pea-size pieces of butter.
+Add butter and work into the flour until the mixture resembles coarse meal, with pea-size pieces of butter.

 Drizzle in ice water, 1 tablespoon at a time, mixing or pulsing until mixture just begins to come together.
 Pinch a small amount of dough with your fingers – if it holds together without crumbling, the dough is ready.
 If the dough has dry spots or crumbles easily, add a bit more water.

 Gather the dough into a ball and divide in half.
-Gently shape each half into a round, wrap in plastic and chill at least 30 minutes.
+Gently shape each half into a round, wrap in plastic and chill for at least 30 minutes.

 Allow crust to warm up for 5 to 10 minutes before rolling on a lightly floured work surface.

-This pie crust can be made gluten-free by substituting your favorite gluten-free flour mix for the all purpose flour.
+This pie crust can be made gluten-free by substituting your favorite gluten-free flour mix for the all-purpose flour.
 For a vegan crust, use Earth Balance shortening sticks instead of butter.